worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 ---

-## 2. Scope — When This Guideline Applies
+## 2. Scope — Documenting AI generated outputs in a reproducibility package

 This guideline applies when an AI tool **directly produces an analytical output** that is used in a knowledge product.
 Examples include: